 While I don’t mind the question, when you have seven aunts and uncles like I do or simply are sent into application PTSD by the word “college”, it becomes exhausting to explain over and over again how many places you’ve applied, and what major you applied for, and where you have gotten in, and where you’ve been rejected, and then all the questions that follow those initial explanations.

-It is all particularly worsened by the holiday season.
-Aunt Alice sends you the number of murders that occurred in New Orleans just last week after you tell her you got into Tulane and Uncle Terry asks what an English degree is good for.
+It was all particularly worsened in the holiday season.
+Aunt Jane sends you the number of murders that occurred in New Orleans just last week after you tell her you got into Tulane and Uncle Mark asks what an English degree is good for.
 On top of your stress about yet-to-be-finished applications and the acceptance results that come out next month, it can seem like these sorts of judgments and opinions set you back.

 By Meah Matherne (Memorial High School, Class of 2021)